 Tile vs Hardwood in the Kitchen (Pros & Cons)

-Pros: Tile flooring is great especially in kitchens, some of the pros for choosing tile flooring is as follows.
-Tile Flooring is germ resistant, as well as easy to clean and maintain.
-With just an easy sweep and mop the floor is clean enough for kids to crawl on.
+Pros: Tile flooring is great, especially in kitchens.
+Some of the pros of choosing tile flooring are as follows: Tile Flooring is germ-resistant and easy to clean and maintain.
+With just an easy sweep and mop, the floor is clean enough for kids to crawl on.

-The hard surface makes it easy to clean and great for anyone that suffers from allergies as nothing gets caught in the impenetrable tile surface.
-There may be an occasional need to use a heavy cleaner if there are any large stains.
+The hard surface makes it easy to clean, and it’s great for anyone who suffers from allergies, as nothing gets caught in the impenetrable tile surface.
+However, if there are any large stains, there may be an occasional need to use a heavy cleaner.

-Tile flooring is also highly durable!
-It is resistant to crack and moisture.
-This type of flooring can even be glazed to add more protection to the tiles.
+Tile flooring is also highly durable, resistant to cracks and moisture.
+It can even be glazed to add more protection to the tiles.

-Additionally tile flooring has a wide variety of colors, styles, shapes and sizes.
-There are even wood look tile floors that can resemble real wood without all of its maintenance issues.
+Additionally, tile flooring comes in various colors, styles, shapes, and sizes.
+There are even wood-look tile floors that can resemble real wood without all of its maintenance issues.

-Cons: Unfortunately as great as tile flooring is, there are a few downsides to it.
-These can be fixed or worked around with the right price.
+Cons: Unfortunately, as great as tile flooring is, it has a few downsides.
+With the right price, these can be fixed or worked around.

-First off, tile flooring needs to be sealed for the best results.
-The durability and strength being one of its biggest pros, sealing is important and can greatly affect the longevity of the tile flooring.
+First, tile flooring needs to be sealed for the best results.
+Durability and strength are among its biggest pros, and sealing is important and can greatly affect its longevity.

 Second, tile flooring is extremely hard.
-This can mean anything that is dropped on it is likely to break, and also standing on the flooring for extending periods of time can hurt.
+This means anything dropped on it is likely to break, and standing on the flooring for extended periods of time can hurt.

-The hardness can also lead to the flooring being a little cold to the touch, meaning chilly toes and the need for socks or slippers when on this type of flooring.
+The hardness can also make the flooring a little cold to the touch, meaning chilly toes and the need for socks or slippers when on this type of flooring.

 While some of this can be rectified by adding mats or not standing on the surface for long, that does mildly defeat the purpose of the flooring in general.